Is Milk Heterogeneous or Homogeneous? A Deep Dive into the Composition of Milk

 Q: Does homogenized milk behave differently than unhomogenized milk?

 - A: Yes.
 Unhomogenized milk shows creaming, where the fat rises to the top over time.
 Homogenized milk remains more uniform in appearance due to the smaller fat globule size.
-However, the underlying heterogeneous nature remains the same.
+That said, the underlying heterogeneous nature remains the same.

 -